George Dewhurst (Radical and Reformer): The election of 1853

+The election of 1857

+The election of 1857 took place on 27 March, approximately four months before Dewhurst's death.
+It is not known whether he voted and, if so, whom he voted for.

+The candidates were James Pilkington (Liberal) and William Henry Hornby (Conservative) and they were returned without a contest as Mr Jonathan Peel retired before the election.

 The Improvement Commission

 Following the election Dewhurst spent years serving on the town's Improvement Commission, often in the role of chairman.
 His work provides a fascinating glimpse into the unglamorous but wholly necessary business of civic improvement.
 In some ways the smaller, quieter battles of the committee were just as important to improving the lot of his fellow citizens as his struggles of yesteryear.
 The Blackburn Standard of 12 August 1846 reported on the regular Friday meeting of the Commissioners in the Sessions Room in Blackburn.
 George Dewhurst was in the chair and that single meeting covered: